dfkaye/wheredoc/README.md

 We took that approach because at the time (2014) JavaScript did not support multi-line strings as neatly as a function comment, and the template literal syntax was not yet implemented.

 The goal of that [heredoc](https://en.wikipedia.org/wiki/Here_document) style was to make data-driven tests easy to read and write.

 As "cool" as it felt to write at the time, in between states of stress and exhaustion, I now think that kind of cleverness costs too much to maintain.

 And ease of maintenance is one of the points of test-driven development.

+(Update 28 Oct 2020: Incorrect.
+The maintenance problem arose due to "where" the where function is called.
+Once that is corrected in the new design, then the logic for error messaging, strategies, etc., is drastically simplified.)

 ## Simplifying

+*Need to update this: it is now false*

-[wheredoc](https://github.com/dfkaye/wheredoc) uses a simpler setup to reduce the cleverness, using a test specifier with a `doc` field pointing to a template literal string instead of a special comment syntax, and a `test` field pointing to a function containing the assertions.
+[wheredoc](https://github.com/dfkaye/wheredoc) supports a simpler setup to reduce the cleverness, using a test specifier with a `doc` field pointing to a template literal string instead of a special comment syntax, and a `test` field pointing to a function containing the assertions.

+`where: \`...\`;`

 ```js
 it('description', function () {